thewca/wca-regulations/wca-regulations.md

 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
     - 2l1) A disqualified competitor is not eligible for the refund of any expenses due to participating in the competition.
 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.
-    - 2n1) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the beginning of any following rounds of the relevant event.
+    - 2n1) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of any following rounds of the relevant event.
-    - 2n2) The WCA Delegate must resolve the dispute before the beginning of the next round of the event.
+    - 2n2) The WCA Delegate must resolve the dispute before the start of the next round of the event.
     - 2n3) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
 - 2s) Competitors with disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
 Competitors requesting such accommodations should contact the organisation team and WCA Delegate at least two weeks before the competition.
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.